higherkindness/mu-scala/modules/haskell-integration-tests/README.md

 ## How to make a change

-1. Make any necessary changes to the Haskell code in `mu-haskell-protobuf`.
+1. Make any necessary changes to the Haskell code in `mu-haskell-cliient-server`.
 2. Rebuild the Haskell Docker image.
 3. Make any necessary changes to the Scala code.
 4. Run the tests to check they work: `sbt haskell-integration-tests/test`